cheatham1/SoftwareBook/data_and_simulated_data.md

 from the detector are reconstructed.
 Such final samples are used by the physicists.

-## Comparing data and simulated data
+## Comparing real data and simulated data

-Data and simulated data do not always agree.
+Real data and simulated data do not always agree.
 This can be due to various reasons, such as

 * the conditions not being exactly the same e.g. Energy, pile-up.